Suburban Rail Loop: SRL East

 The first stage will connect Melbourne's eastern and south-eastern suburbs, including twin 26 km underground tunnels from Cheltenham to Box Hill via Monash University.
 Construction commenced in 2022 and is expected to open in 2035.
 Passengers will be able to interchange with the existing metropolitan rail network at Cheltenham, Clayton, Glen Waverley and Box Hill.
 Construction on SRL East began in mid 2022 and the first services are scheduled to start in 2035.

 In August 2023, the Suburban Connect consortium consisted of CPB Contractors, Ghella and Acciona was announced as the preferred bidder for the first package of 16 km of SRL East tunnels between Cheltenham and Glen Waverley.

+In December 2025, Victorian Premier Jacinta Allan announced that taxes would be raised through measures the existing land tax and windfall gains tax, new infrastructure contribution levies paid by property developers, car park levies, and through state-generated developments.
+The federal government has also promised to contribute $10 billion in extra funding.
+The state government also announced that a contract to build the new trains would be awarded to TansitLinX, which is a consortium that consists of John Holland, RATP Dev, Alstom, KP and WSP.
+The model of the Suburban Rail Loop trains are based on the Alstom Metropolis family.

 Proposed extensions

-The SRL will ultimately consist of four sections.
 SRL East and SRL North will form one continuous metro line stretching 60 km from Cheltenham to Melbourne Airport.
-The two western sections, SRL Airport and SRL West, are separate lines formed by distinct projects that would require an interchange to access.
+SRL West will be formed by an undetermined project, with Melbourne Airport Rail on the conventional rail network acting as an interchange link between SRL West and SRL North.

 The SRL Strategic Assessment produced by Development Victoria in 2018 identified four distinct sections of the route, some of which are formed by other projects or existing rail corridors.
 The overall corridor selected was originally identified as a "middle" corridor, and was assessed against other routes closer to and further from the CBD before being prioritised for further investigation.